+CAUTION When you increase the closing tightness with Adjustments 5 and 6, the Euro-Handle will become more difficult to operate.
+Increase the closing tightness only if you have excessive air leakage.
 Adjustment 6: Corner Drive Closing Tightness Maximum Adjustment: Moves the sash 1.5 mm closer to the frame.
 Moves the sash 1.5 mm away from the frame.
 With the Euro-Handle in the Turn position, open the sash.
 On the Euro-Handle side of the sash, at the bottom corner, find the screw head located on the sliding plate.
-Insert the 11 mm wrench as shown in figure 4-6.
+Insert the 11 mm wrench as shown in Figures 4-6.
 When you use the wrench, first turn the screw 1/4 turn, then operate the sash to see if you have corrected the problem.
 Repeat if necessary: turn the screw approximately 1/4 turn each time, until you correct the problem.

-To remove or reinstall a sash, read our GoldenLine Installation Instructions.
-It is available at www.euroline-windows.com or contact us directly.
-How To Reset A Hung Sash - Step 1 Depress the fail safe switch and turn the handle to the tilt position.
-See fig. 2-23. - Step 2 Gently push the upper hinge corner of the sash against the frame, while leaving the sash open. - Step 3 While depressing the fail safe switch, rotate the handle to the turn position.
-Release the fail safe switch.
+NOTE To remove or reinstall a sash, read our 4700 Installation Instructions.
+It is available at www.euroline-windows.com, or contact us directly.
+HOW TO RESET A HUNG SASH - Step 1 Depress the fail-safe switch and turn the handle to the tilt position.
+See fig. 2-23. - Step 2 Gently push the upper hinge corner of the sash against the frame, while leaving the sash open. - Step 3 While depressing the fail-safe switch, rotate the handle to the turn position.
+Release the fail-safe switch.
 The window is now reset in the turn position.
-Note: The above figures are for a Tilt & Turn window.
-For a Tilt Before Turn window, use the above instructions, using the handle positions shown in fig. 2-1.